willdurand/willdurand.github.io/_posts/2022-03-10-spi-flash-content-analysis-and-firmware-reconstruction.md

 bin/  build.prop*  etc/  fonts/  lib/  usr/  vendor/
 ```

-In the [Twitter thread][twitter-thread], I mentioned that the device was running
+In the Twitter thread, I mentioned that the device was running Android.
+This
-Android.
-This SquashFS partition is very likely the `system` partition.
-Among
+SquashFS partition is very likely the `system` partition.
+Among other things, it
-other things, it contains the content of the web application described in the
+contains the content of the web application described in the previous section.
-previous section.
 Each page is a [CGI][] ELF binary:

 ```
 $ file squashfs-root/bin/home.cgi